Compare & Save on Your Property Survey Today

 5. Will My Property Survey Highlight Japanese Knotweed?

-7. What is a Japanese Knotweed Treatment Plan?
+7. What Does a Japanese Knotweed Survey Entail?

 In winter, the plant dies back to ground level.
 In early summer the stems emerge from deep underground and can reach 2 metres tall.
 Knotweed can grow 10cm a day in the summer.
 It can get into a property via small cracks in foundations and walls, drainage systems or pipes.